 The General and Insurance Funds provide for the payment of the insurance purchased on the open market.
 Since the hiring of a Risk Manager in 1998, the Insurance Fund was restructured to include a mix of self- and purchased-insurance.
-This represented a major change from the Authority's previous self-insured position.
-In 2010, nearly \$1.6 million is budgeted in the General Fund for the payment of ordinary and routine losses in the form of personal injury and property damage claims against the Authority.
-An additional \$3.7 million is budgeted in the Insurance Fund for claims outlay and to cover insurance premiums for catastrophic or extraordinary losses.
+This was a major change from the Authoritys previous self-insured position.
+In 2011, over \$1.6 million is budgeted in the General Fund for the payment of ordinary and routine losses in the form of personal injury and property damage claims.
+An additional \$3.2 million is budgeted in the Insurance Fund for claims outlay and to cover insurance premiums for catastrophic or extraordinary losses.